 In early 1977, Special Collections Librarian at the State Library of Tasmania, G.T.
-Stilwell, established from archival records (AOT MB 2/98) that parents John and Mary Nevin had arrived in Hobart in 1852 with four children: Thomas, Mary Ann, Rebecca, and William John (Jack).
-He forwarded this information in a letter to the QVMAG where curator John McPhee was preparing an exhibitions of Thomas Nevin’s photographs of convicts taken in the 1870s.
+Stilwell, established from archival records (AOT MB 2/98) that free settlers John and Mary Ann Nevin had arrived in Hobart in 1852 with their four children: Thomas James, Mary Ann, Rebecca Jane, and William John (Jack).
+He forwarded this information in a letter to the QVMAG where curator John McPhee was preparing an exhibition of Thomas J. Nevin’s photographs of convicts taken for police in Hobart in the 1870s.
 This is an extract of G.T.
 Stilwell’s letter:

 Thomas Nevin was born on 28 August 1842 near Belfast, Northern Ireland (Mrs S[helverton]).
 He was the son of Private John Nevin and Mary his wife whom he accompanied on the convict ship Fairlie which arrived at Hobart Town in July 1852.
 John who was one of the guards of this vessel was also accompanied by his other children Mary A. and Rebecca both under fourteen and Will[iam] J under a year old (MB2/98).

 Letter from G. T. Stilwell to John McPhee 4 April 1977

 Courtesy State Library of Tasmania

 Mother of John Nevin’s four children, Mary Ann Nevin nee Dickson (1810-1875) gave birth to Thomas’ siblings in this order:

 - Thomas James Nevin: (1842-1923) who died at age 80

 - Mary Ann Nevin: (1844-1878) who died at age 34